 These materials will also help you with your volunteer efforts:

-- Engineering in the Australian Curriculum (PDF 4.83MB)
+- Engineering in the Australian curriculum

 For other ideas and resources visit the study engineering page.

 If you volunteer on an Engineers Australia branch, committee or college board, you’ll need to attend an induction session or watch the online version.
 You can also download the slides from the induction session held in March 2022.

 Contact us to learn more about volunteering and how you can channel your passion for engineering by shaping the future of the profession.